randommm/rabbitmq-website/site/oauth2-examples.md

 This tutorial-style guide has two primary goals:

 1. Explore how applications and end users can [authenticate](./access-control.html) with RabbitMQ server using OAuth 2.0 protocol rather than the traditional username/password pairs or x.509 certificates.
-2. Explore what it takes to set up RabbitMQ Server with OAuth 2.0 authentication mechanism across several Authorization Servers.
+2. Explore what it takes to set up RabbitMQ Server with OAuth 2.0 authentication mechanism across several authorization servers.

 The guide is
 accompanied by [a public GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial) which hosts all the scripts required to deploy the examples demonstrated on the guide.